KentStateWeb/rwd/_posts/2016-10-28-week10-preview.md

 ### Reading

-There are a few assigned readings for class that will help you better understand upcoming assignments:
+There are a few assigned readings for class that will help you better understand upcoming assignments and class discussions:

 <ul><li><i>Responsive Web Design</i> - Ch.
 5 Becoming Responsive</li><li><a href="http://bradfrost.com/blog/post/html-wireframes/">HTML Wireframes by Brad Frost</a></li><li><a href="http://bradfrost.com/blog/post/atomic-web-design/">Atomic Web Design by Brad Frost</a></li><li><a href="http://daverupert.com/2013/04/responsive-deliverables/">Responsive Deliverables by Dave Rupert</a></li></ul>

 ## Extras

-We only have 5 classes left!
+We only have 6 classes left!
 We'll now begin concentrating less on reading and discussions, and more on your hands-on final project.